criteo/JVips/README.md

 You can download the latest JVips build from [GitHub Releases](https://github.com/criteo/JVips/releases).
 We currently don't release to Maven Central.

-Then, make your libvips and its dependencies are available on your system.
+Then, ensure your `libvips` and its dependencies are available on your system.

 ### 🐧 Linux

-Install libvips with your favorite package manager.
+Install `libvips` with your favorite package manager.

 For Ubuntu and Debian:
 ```